Espresso-Aficionados/website/manufacturers/uniterra/nomad.md

 ### Are there plans for a Powered Nomad?

 From Curt "Any kind of a powered unit is a long way off, a year or more."

+### About the Creators
+The following blurb was pulled from [CoffeeParts](https://www.coffeeparts.com.au/nomad-green-espresso-maker)

+* Dr. Vincent Chen is a research scientist and an inventor of novel machines and technologies.
+He read Computer Science at University of Massachusetts, Amherst, and earned his Ph.D. at University of California, Irvine with original research on psychophysics of visual perception and computational neuroscience.
+As a clinical service, Dr. Chen conducted functional brain mapping studies to aid preoperative planning before neurosurgery at Department of Radiology, Children's Hospital Los Angeles.
+In basic science research, he studied brain mechanisms of vision, language, and pain with fMRI and used computational morphometry to investigate normal and diseased brain.
+Dr. Chen's life-long interest in drinking, brewing, roasting, and understanding coffee was instrumental in the development of the Nomad.
+* Curt Morgan is a hands-on entrepreneurial engineer with over twenty-five years of experience in the design and development of medical devices and consumer products.
+He served as principal design engineer for critical care medical devices, exercise and fitness equipment, robotic industrial equipment, and high volume consumer products.
+In addition to holding positions of design engineer and director of engineering he co-founded an exercise fitness equipment company for which he acted as vice president and engineering manager.
+Mr. Morgan was instrumental in the design of several multi-million dollar products and has worked almost entirely in the small entrepreneurial start-up space.